startechnica/apps/charts/freeradius/README.md

 When you don't supply them, the chart auto-generates several credentials into the chart-managed Secret (`<release>-freeradius`):

 - `sites-status-secret` — shared secret for the RADIUS `status` virtual server (probes + metrics exporter).
-- `sites-tls-privkey-password` — RADSEC private-key passphrase (only when `tls.enabled`).
+- `sites-tls-privkey-password` — RADSEC private-key passphrase (only when `tls.enabled` AND `sites.tls.privateKeyPassword` is set).
+- `mods-eap-tls-privkey-password` — EAP private-key passphrase (only when `modules.eap.enabled` AND `modules.eap.tlsConfig.private_key_password` is set).
-- `mods-sql-tls-privkey-password`, `mods-rest-password`, `database-password` — when the matching feature is enabled.
+- `mods-rest-password`, `database-password` — when the matching feature is enabled.

 These use the `lookup`-based "manage" pattern: on a normal `helm install` / `helm upgrade` **against a live cluster**, the existing value is read back and preserved, so it stays stable across releases.